If you like chicken pot pie, and love having a shelf full of easy to make meals, you’re going to love this chicken pot pie filling canning recipe!

 Ingredients

-- 8 cups peeled and chopped Red potatoes or Yukon gold
+- 8 cups Red potatoes or Yukon gold peeled and chopped (peels must be removed for safety)

 - 3 1/2 cups Diced Onion